MicrosoftDocs/architecture-center/docs/example-scenario/apps/saas-starter-web-app-content.md

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).
+For more information, see [Overview of the performance efficiency pillar](/azure/architecture/framework/scalability/overview).

 This architecture should be able to scale to easily meet most medium to medium-large workloads.
 Since the architecture mostly uses Azure's platform (PaaS) services, you have many options to adjust the scale of the solution based on your requirements and load.

 For high-throughput scenarios, or scenarios in which you need to serve customers in multiple geographies, you can also consider deploying the applications and databases in multiple regions.
-For a great example of this architecture, see the [Multi-region web app with private database](../sql-failover/app-service-private-sql-multi-region.yml).
+For a great example of this architecture, see [Multi-region web app with private connectivity to a database](../sql-failover/app-service-private-sql-multi-region.yml).

 ## Deploy this scenario